#1. Lean on your colleagues

 But I can tell you from experience that forcing yourself to take stock of your progress and re-think your priorities every single week can be the difference between making your year or not.

 It’s no shock that Q4 will inevitably throw you some curve balls.
-The game plan you started with in October won’t necessarily be the game plan you end with.
+The game plan you started in October won’t necessarily be the game plan you end with.
 That’s just the way it is.

 If during Q4, you carve out time every week to honestly assess where you’re at, you’re giving yourself 12 unique opportunities to adjust your plan, step on the brakes if you need to and nimbly fix things on the fly.
 Skip this step and you risk sticking with a faulty plan too long, and scrambling at the last minute…y’know, when it might already be too late.